zotonic/zotonic/doc/ref/tags/tag_catinclude.rst

    hello.article.tpl
    hello.text.tpl
    hello.tpl

+**Note** the search order is reversed from the list order, you should add the *most specific selector last*!

 See the :ref:`tag-include` for caching options and argument handling.

 .. seealso:: :ref:`tag-all-catinclude`, which is useful to include multiple templates.